uniphil/ada-pico-notes/ada.md

 unexpected: tasks as a language feature. seems... good? not keen on: `with somepackge;` will cause that package's tasks to run automatically??? i do like the looks of rendez-vous style of task entries though

+i'm a little surprised at how big the binary is already—352KB with it just doing some PIO stuff—but I have no idea if/how to turn on any optimizations in the compiler.
+Uploading is slower than it was with the C++ code, and takes longer than the round trip over the network to upload-compile-download from my linux vm.